 What if I don't get into the course that I want to study?

 If you are not accepted into the degree that you want to study, don't worry!
 We have a number of alternative pathways to enable you to get where you want to be, such as:

 - Enabling & Supporting Programs can help provide you with subject prerequisites, if you have not successfully completed these in years 11 & 12, and build your academic skills.
 For detailed information, including how to apply, a list of transition and enabling programs are available from the home page of the Future Students website.
-To find out what programs are available, please follow this link to the Preparation programs.
+To find out what programs are available, please follow this link to the Pathway Programs.

 - starting in a related Bachelor degree can be a pathway into the course that you want to study.
 For example, one year of a Bachelor of Medical Research may be undertaken as a way of building your academic profile to assist an application for a Bachelor of Medicine & Bachelor of Surgery in the following year.

 Non-university pathways which may assist you to be accepted include:

 - Year 13,